DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parâmetros

 *cyHeight*<br/>
-[in] A altura da barra de ferramentas, em pixels.
+no A altura da barra de ferramentas, em pixels.

 ### <a name="remarks"></a>Comentários

-Esse método redesenha a barra de ferramentas depois que ele define a altura.
+Esse método redesenha a barra de ferramentas depois de definir a altura.

-##  <a name="sethelpmode"></a>  CMFCToolBar::SetHelpMode
+##  <a name="sethelpmode"></a>CMFCToolBar:: SetHelpMode

 ```
 static void __stdcall SetHelpMode(BOOL bOn = TRUE);